English Teacher Training in Galway, Ireland

 I think the best feedback of all comes from teachers who have already completed a post graduate diploma in teaching, such as the PGCE in the UK, the PGDE in Ireland, or the CAP in Spain – without exception, these teachers all say that they wish they had completed the CELTA prior to their training in state schools as they always say they would have been much more prepared for the course with the CELTA under their belt.

-Our course is run at a modern college, with great facilities, such as a large, bright and well equipped library, cafes and restaurants, and classrooms with computers, projectors and wifi.
+Our course is run at a modern centre, with great facilities, such as a large, bright and well equipped library, cafes and restaurants, and classrooms with computers, projectors and wifi.
 As the director of the course, I have many years of experience as a CELTA and DELTA tutor and also as an assessor, so quality is super important for me and for the team.

 Galway is a small city so candidates can reach the college easily, often on foot, so there is little travel time needed.
 At the weekend, candidates take off to the Aran Islands, Connemara, Clare or some other beautiful spots nearby and have a good break experiencing the West!

-There is no unemployment in English Language Teaching and the world is your oyster!
+There is virtually no unemployment in English Language Teaching and the world is your oyster!
 There is a lot of work in Europe, particularly for an academic year.
 Spain, Portugal, Italy, Poland and Russia are good places to look for teaching work as the demand is high in these countries but there is also some demand in other European countries.

 There is a huge demand in the Middle East so some graduates go there to gain some experience and earn tax free salaries!
 China has also huge demand and we often get requests from schools there looking for teachers, South Korea too.
 South America is also a popular destination for many teachers.